Social media advertising has taken over the restaurant industry!

 Studies show that only 2% of web traffic converts on the first visit.

-So, you’ll definitely want to use Facebook retargeting strategy to remind the other 98% about the great food you serve at your restaurant.
+So, you’ll definitely want to implement a Facebook retargeting strategy to remind the other 98% about the great food you serve at your restaurant.

-For more restaurant marketing ideas, be sure to read this post next.
+For more creative restaurant marketing ideas, be sure to read this post next.